icco/natnatnat/README.md

 ## Design

-This site will be hosted at <http://writing.natwelch.com>.
+This site is hosted at <http://writing.natwelch.com>.
 For now, it will use Google App Engine to auth me as an Admin and allow me to post new content.
 The eventual goal will be to switch to indie auth.

 ### Database